 - Market expertise is invaluable as pricing is both an art and a science.

-- In a good market houses goes up in value, but the improvements in them do not.
+- In a good market, houses go up in value, but the improvements in them do not.

 - If the market is telling you something, you had better pay attention to what the market is saying.

 So with all this data, pricing a home might seem easy…but not so much.
-Bad pricing can affect the bottom line of what your the home will ultimately sell for.
-Sellers who have priced their home inaccurately find themselves languishing on the market for months and missing out real buyers by pricing over their heads.
+Bad pricing can affect the bottom line of what your home will ultimately sell for.
+Sellers who have priced their homes inaccurately find themselves languishing on the market for months and missing out on real buyers by pricing over their heads.

 In this article, you get to learn about common mistakes sellers make and how to avoid the same blunders when it comes to pricing your own home.
 I’ll break it down for you the same way I’d explain it to my clients.

-Pricing to the unsolds, rather than the solds
+Pricing to the Unfolds, Rather Than the Solids

 ”Sellers make a great mistake by basing their pricing on what is up for sale, rather than what is sold”.